mattbutler44/weather/README.md

 Upcoming Improvements:
 Allow user to choose between imperial or metric units Allow user to enter 2-letter state abbr.
-Some locations seem to show the wrong time zone- part of Minnesota is thought of as being in the Mountain/Denver time zone.
+Some locations seem to show the wrong time zone- part of Minnesota is thought of as being in the Mountain/Denver time zone Allow user to add/remove details